The Four-Hour Fugue: Reception

 "The Four-Hour Fugue" was a finalist for the 1975 Hugo Award for Best Short Story.

+Walter E. Meyers, in his 1980 critical study Aliens and Linguists: Language Study and Science Fiction, called it "an excellent example of the mixing of science with fiction that, when done well, defines the genre for many of its readers."

 Publication history

-"The Four-Hour Fugue" was originally published in the June 1974 issue of Analog Science Fiction and Fact, and has since been republished in a great number of science fiction anthologies, including but not limited to The 1975 Annual World's Best SF, The Year's Best Science Fiction No. 8, The Best of Analog and The SFWA Grand Masters Volume 2.
+"The Four-Hour Fugue" was originally published in the June 1974 issue of Analog Science Fiction and Fact, and it has since been republished in many science fiction anthologies, including The 1975 Annual World's Best SF, The Year's Best Science Fiction No. 8, The Best of Analog, and The SFWA Grand Masters Volume 2.

-It became the opening section of Bester's novel Golem100 (1980).
+The story later became the opening section of Bester's novel Golem100 (1980).